apache/celix/documents/services.md

 Note that the service name is represented in the service properties under the property name `objectClass`, this is inherited for the Java OSGi specification.
-Also note that for Celix - in contrast with Java OSGi - it is only possible to register a single interface per service registration in the Celix Framework.
+Also note that for Celix - in contrast with Java OSGi - it is only possible to register a single interface per service registration in the Apache Celix Framework.
 This restriction was added because C does not (natively) supports multiple interfaces (struct with function pointers) on a single object/pointer.

 ## A C service example
 As mentioned an Apache Celix C service is a registered pointer to a struct with function pointers.